Gouverneur Morris: Lawyer and merchant

 Wooden leg of Gouverneur Morris.
 New-York Historical Society.

 In 1779, he was defeated for re-election to Congress, largely because his advocacy of a strong central government was at odds with the decentralist views prevalent in New York.
 Defeated in his home state, he moved to Philadelphia, Pennsylvania, to work as a lawyer and merchant.

 In 1780, Morris had a carriage accident in Philadelphia, and his left leg was amputated below the knee.
-Despite an automatic exemption from military duty because of his handicap and his service in the legislature, he joined a special "briefs" club for the protection of New York City, a forerunner of the modern New York Guard.
+Despite an automatic exemption from military duty because of his disability and his service in the legislature, he joined a special "briefs" club for the protection of New York City, a forerunner of the modern New York Guard.

 Public office and Constitutional Convention

 Gouverneur Morris and Robert Morris.
 Charles Willson Peale, 1783.

 Morris wrote the Preamble to the United States Constitution.

 In Philadelphia, he was appointed assistant superintendent of finance of the United States and served under Robert Morris (no relation).
 He was selected as a Pennsylvania delegate to the Constitutional Convention in 1787.
 During the Convention, he was a friend and ally of Washington and others who favored a strong central government.
 Morris was elected to serve on the Committee of Style and Arrangement, a committee of five (chaired by William Samuel Johnson), which drafted the final language of the proposed constitution.
 Morris has been credited by most historians with authorship of the final version of the preamble, including changing the opening line "We, the People of the States" to "We, the People of the United States."
 Catherine Drinker Bowen, in her 1966 book Miracle at Philadelphia, called Morris the committee's "amanuensis," meaning that it was his pen that was responsible for most of the draft and its final polished form.

-It is said by some that Morris was "an aristocrat to the core," who believed that "there never was, nor ever will be a civilized Society without an Aristocracy."
-It is also alleged that he thought that common people were incapable of self-government because he feared that the poor would sell their votes to the rich and that voting should be restricted to property owners.
-Duff Cooper wrote of Morris that although he "had warmly espoused the cause of the colonists in the American War of Independence, he retained a cynically aristocratic view of life and a profound contempt for democratic theories."